oracle/terraform-provider-oci/website/docs/r/dns_record.html.markdown

 * `compartment_id` - (Optional) (Updatable) The OCID of the compartment the resource belongs to.
 If supplied, it must match the Zone's compartment ocid.
 * `domain` - (Optional) (Updatable) The fully qualified domain name where the record can be located.
 * `rdata` - (Optional) (Updatable) The record's data, as whitespace-delimited tokens in type-specific presentation format.
+All RDATA is normalized and the returned presentation of your RDATA may differ from its initial input.
+For more information about RDATA, see [Supported DNS Resource Record Types](/iaas/Content/DNS/Reference/supporteddnsresource.htm)
 * `rtype` - (Optional) (Updatable) The canonical name for the record's type, such as A or CNAME.
 For more information, see [Resource Record (RR) TYPEs](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4).
 * `ttl` - (Optional) (Updatable) The Time To Live for the record, in seconds.
 * `zone_name_or_id` - (Required) The name or OCID of the target zone.